 Bone scan.
-For a bone scan, a technician will inject a small amount of radioactive material into a vein.
+A bone scan can help your doctor diagnose fractures that don't show up on X-rays.
+A technician will inject a small amount of radioactive material into a vein.
 The radioactive material is attracted to your bones, especially the parts of your bones that have been damaged.
 Damaged areas, including stress fractures, show up as bright spots on the resulting image.

 Computerized tomography (CT).
-CT scans take X-rays from many different angles and combine them to make cross-sectional images of internal structures of your body.
-CT scans can reveal more detail about the bone and the soft tissues that surround it, which may help your doctor determine the best treatment.
+CT takes X-rays from many different angles and combines them to make cross-sectional images of internal structures of your body.
+CT scans can reveal more detail about the injured bone and the soft tissues that surround it.
+A CT scan may help your doctor determine the best treatment for your broken ankle.